hanxinzhang/hanxinzhang.github.io/projects.md

 2. The start and end of a sentence (```<SOS>```, ```<EOS>```) are not as clearly defined as in natural language modeling because we do not have complete life-long records for each person.
 Individuals may be enrolled in the data for only a few weeks, months, or years.
 We use their enrollment dates, when available, as tentative markers for ```<SOS>``` and ```<EOS>```.

 3. Diagnoses occur at irregular time intervals, and there is no reason to expect a fixed window between two contiguous words (medical diagnosis codes).
 Therefore, commonly used language-modeling techniques such as recurrent neural networks (RNNs) and their variants must be adapted to accommodate this irregular temporal structure.
-Prior approaches include neural ordinary differential equations [^a], time-dependent embeddings [^b], and explicit positional encodings using large-period Fourier features [c].
+Prior approaches include neural ordinary differential equations [^1], time-dependent embeddings [^2], and explicit positional encodings using large-period Fourier features [^3].

-[^b]: sample cite
+### References

+[^1]: Chen, T. Q., Rubanova, Y., Bettencourt, J., and Duvenaud, D. K. (2018).
+Neural ordinary differential equations.
+In *Advances in Neural Information Pro-cessing Systems*, pages 6572–6583.

+[^2]: Li, Y., Du, N., and Bengio, S. (2017).
+Time-dependent representation for neural event sequence prediction. *arXiv preprint arXiv:1708.00065.*

+[^3]: Vaswani, A., Shazeer, N., Parmar, N., Uszkoreit, J., Jones, L., Gomez, A. N., Kaiser, L., and Polosukhin, I. (2017).
+Attention is all you need.
+In *Advances in Neural Information Processing Systems*, pages 5998–6008.